survive-the-century/survive-the-century/book/text/chapter_hackers-attack-space-fleet.md

 {% include variables %}

-The space fleet becomes the target of attack by rogue states, {:.leader-sentence}
+The space fleet becomes the target of attack by rogue states.
+{:.leader-sentence}

-who try to hack it to benefit their own microclimates.
+They try to hack it to benefit their own microclimates.

 How should we deal with these rogue actors?
 {:.choice-question}